RedisLabs/redislabs-docs/content/kubernetes/security/manage-rec-credentials.md

     kubectl exec -it <rec-resource-name>-0 bash
     ```

-1. From the pod , add the new password for the existing user.
+1. Add a new password for the existing user.

     ```bash
      REC_USER="`cat /opt/redislabs/credentials/username`" \